Do you have plans to visit Egypt? If so, you might be wondering how much does it cost to visit Egypt?

 - Dahshur, Memphis and Saqqara

-If you follow our 10-day Egypt itinerary, you can expect to pay $310 USD in entrance fees, if you include the additional tombs, such as the tombs of Nefertari and Seti I.
+If you follow our 10-day Egypt itinerary, you can expect to pay 12,190 EGP (which is $395 USD in October 2023) in entrance fees, if you include the additional tombs, such as the tombs of Nefertari and Seti I.

 Tomb of Ramesses IV in the Valley of the Kings